pagkly/Zed/Investopedia3/Envelope Definition.md

 ## How Envelopes Work

 Traders can interpret envelopes in many different ways, but most use them to define trading ranges.
-When the price reaches the upper bound, the security is considered [overbought](https://www.investopedia.com/terms/o/overbought.asp), and a sell signal is generated.
-Conversely, when the price reaches the lower bound, the security is considered [oversold](https://www.investopedia.com/terms/o/oversold.asp), and a buy signal is generated.
-These strategies are based on [mean reversion](https://www.investopedia.com/terms/m/meanreversion.asp) principles.
+When the price reaches the upper bound, the security is considered [[overbought]](https://www.investopedia.com/terms/o/overbought.asp), and a sell signal is generated.
+Conversely, when the price reaches the lower bound, the security is considered [[oversold]](https://www.investopedia.com/terms/o/oversold.asp), and a buy signal is generated.
+These strategies are based on [[mean reversion]](https://www.investopedia.com/terms/m/meanreversion.asp) principles.

 The upper and lower bounds are typically defined such that the price tends to stay within the upper and lower thresholds during normal conditions.
-For a [volatile](https://www.investopedia.com/terms/v/volatility.asp) security, traders may use higher percentages when creating the envelope to avoid [whipsaw](https://www.investopedia.com/terms/w/whipsaw.asp) trading signals.
-Meanwhile, less volatile securities may necessitate lower percentages to create a sufficient number of [trading signals](https://www.investopedia.com/terms/t/trade-signal.asp).
+For a [[volatile]](https://www.investopedia.com/terms/v/volatility.asp) security, traders may use higher percentages when creating the envelope to avoid [[whipsaw]](https://www.investopedia.com/terms/w/whipsaw.asp) trading signals.
+Meanwhile, less volatile securities may necessitate lower percentages to create a sufficient number of [[trading signals]](https://www.investopedia.com/terms/t/trade-signal.asp).

-Envelopes are commonly used in conjunction with other forms of [technical analysis](https://www.investopedia.com/terms/t/technicalanalysis.asp) to enhance the odds of success.
-For example, traders may identify potential opportunities when the price moves outside of the envelope and then look at chart patterns or [volume](https://www.investopedia.com/terms/v/volume.asp) metrics to identify when a tipping point is about to occur.
+Envelopes are commonly used in conjunction with other forms of [[technical analysis]](https://www.investopedia.com/terms/t/technicalanalysis.asp) to enhance the odds of success.
+For example, traders may identify potential opportunities when the price moves outside of the envelope and then look at chart patterns or [[volume]](https://www.investopedia.com/terms/v/volume.asp) metrics to identify when a tipping point is about to occur.
 After all, securities can trade at overbought or oversold conditions for a prolonged period of time.

 ## Example of an Envelope

 Moving average envelopes are the most common type of envelope indicator.
-Using either a simple or [exponential moving average](https://www.investopedia.com/terms/e/ema.asp), an envelope is created by defining a fixed percentage to create upper and lower bounds.
+Using either a simple or [[exponential moving average]](https://www.investopedia.com/terms/e/ema.asp), an envelope is created by defining a fixed percentage to create upper and lower bounds.

 Let's take a look at a five percent simple moving average envelope for the S&P 500 SPDR (SPY):